Seven & I Holdings: History

-On August 19, 2024, Canadian multinational convenience store operator Alimentation Couche-Tard Inc. offered to buy Seven & i.
-On September 6, 2024, the C$38.7 billion takeover bid was rejected by Seven & i as too low and fraught with regulatory risk, although a "sweetened offer" would be considered.
-On October 9, 2024, Seven & i acknowledged it had an increased bid from Alimentation Couche-Tard, which was worth $47 billion.
-The next day, Seven & i announced it would be separating its non-core assets in a new holding company called York Holdings and rename itself 7-Eleven Corp.
-Seven & i's founding family then explored a possibility of an outright buyout of the company worth $58 billion, but at the end of February 2025 it was announced that the plan had been scrapped after major trading company Itochu withdrew their financial support.
+On August 19, 2024, Canadian multinational convenience store operator Alimentation Couche-Tard Inc. offered to buy Seven & I. On September 6, 2024, the C$38.7 billion takeover bid was rejected by Seven & I as too low and fraught with regulatory risk, although a "sweetened offer" would be considered.
+On October 9, 2024, Seven & I acknowledged it had an increased bid from Alimentation Couche-Tard, which was worth $47 billion.
+The next day, Seven & I announced it would be separating its non-core assets in a new holding company called York Holdings and rename itself 7-Eleven Corp.
+Seven & I's founding family then explored a possibility of an outright buyout of the company worth $58 billion, but at the end of February 2025 it was announced that the plan had been scrapped after major trading company Itochu withdrew their financial support.

 On March 6, 2025, the company announced a major restructuring.
-As part of this plan, Ryuichi Isaka would resign from Seven & i and would be replaced by Stephen Hayes Dacus.
+As part of this plan, Ryuichi Isaka would resign from Seven & I and would be replaced by Stephen Hayes Dacus.
 The company's supermarket and restaurant division would be sold to Bain Capital.
 SEJ would divest its North American convenience store businesses which would be the second IPO for 7-Eleven and continue its plans to divest Seven Bank.
-The sale of the supermarket and restaurant division to York Holdings is currently scheduled to be completed on September 2025 while the IPO of SEI is planned to be completed by the following year.
+The sale of the supermarket and restaurant division to York Holdings was scheduled to be completed in September 2025 while the IPO of SEI is planned to be completed by the following year.

-On July 10, 2025, Seven & i confirmed in a financial results briefing that there has been no significant progress on the Couche-Tard bid, while on July 16, 2025, Couche-Tard announced that it has dropped its bid on Seven & i due to alleged "calculated campaign of obfuscation and delay" by Seven & i management.
+On July 10, 2025, Seven & I confirmed in a financial results briefing that there has been no significant progress on the Couche-Tard bid, while on July 16, 2025, Couche-Tard announced that it has dropped its bid on Seven & I due to an alleged "calculated campaign of obfuscation and delay" by Seven & I management.

+On September 1, 2025, Seven & I Holdings announced the completion of the sale of York Holdings, a subsidiary bundling non-core businesses such as supermarkets and restaurants, to Bain Capital.
+Under the terms of the agreement finalized in March 2025, the division was valued at ¥814.7 billion.
+Seven & I and its founding family reinvested to retain a combined 40% stake, making York Holdings an equity-method affiliate, while Bain Capital acquired a 60% stake with an investment of approximately ¥490 billion.
+This transaction allowed Seven & I to concentrate its focus on its core convenience store business, while placing 29 companies—including Ito-Yokado, Denny's Japan, Loft, and Akachan Honpo, which collectively account for approximately ¥1.6 trillion in total sales—under Bain's management to pursue renewed growth.

+In July 2026, Seven & i Holdings announced strategic and capital partnerships with SoftBank Corp., PayPay and Sumitomo Mitsui Card.
+The three companies agreed to invest ¥100 billion each, for a combined ¥300 billion, through a third-party allotment of Seven & i treasury shares.
+The allotment was completed in August 2026 as part of a broader partnership involving digital payments, technology and customer services.